youshy/blog/content/posts/2021-12-06-Dont-Be-A-Dick.md

 Aim for your company to reflect your marketing team game in the real life.
 And revert to point no.1 - listen to your employees, they will **literally** tell you what's wrong with the company and, most probably, will propose how you can fix it.

+### Be a man of your word.

+If you're giving somebody a raise mid-year and you won't give them another by the end of the year (even if your company policy is to have a EOTY salary review), just tell them.
+Don't play the card "but we've already given you the raise, why do you want another".
+Who's the joke here then, the raise or you?

 ## As a Recruiter

 ## As a Human